usnistgov/NIST-BGP-SRx/README.md

 ## Branching

 The main branch of the repository will still deliver NIST-BGP-SRx version 5.
 Branch:
 * **version5**: This branch is synchronized with the master branch.
 Implementations can easily switch between version5 and master back and forth, both deliver the same content.
 * **pre-release-6**: This branch is a "sneak preview" of the upcoming version 6.
-            Once version 6 is stable and all expected modifications to ASPA are implemented we will give up on this branch and push NIST-BGP-SRx into the master branch.
+            The ASPA implementation follows the IETF draft draft-ietf-sidrops-aspa-verification-07 but some modifications within the algorithm are expected to come in the next version of the draft.
+Once the new updates are implemented, we will release version 6.
-            From this moment on master will provide version 6 and the branch version5 will provide all version5 code.
+            From that moment on, master will provide the version 6 code base.
-* **master**: This branch provides the current recommended version of NIST-BGP-SRx.
-All modifications to this branch will be merged into the version5 branch.
-Once version 6 is released, the master will hold version6.
-At this point changes to version5 are ignores.
+* **master**: This branch provides the current recommended version of NIST-BGP-SRx (version5).
+            All modifications to this branch will be merged into the version5 branch only.
+            Once version 6 is released, master will hold version6.
+            At that point changes to version5 are only applied to branch version5.

 ## Testing